Liability vs Full Coverage: Cost Comparison and Which to Choose

 Step 5: Assess your financial safety net.
 Can you comfortably pay out-of-pocket to replace your car if it's totaled?
 If not, full coverage provides important peace of mind — even on older vehicles.

 Step 6: Check loan or lease requirements.
 If you still owe money on your car, your lender likely mandates full coverage.
-Learn more about collision and comprehensive coverage requirements for financed vehicles.
+Review what full coverage actually includes for financed vehicles, and how leased car insurance requirements differ if you're leasing.

 Smart Savings Made Simple!